Sarah Gibson Humphreys

 Sarah Gibson Humphreys (née, Gibson; May 17, 1830 – May 31, 1907) was an American author and suffragist.
-In her day, Humphreys was the only woman in the United States ever put on the board of directors of a public road by the vote of the officers and stockholders, and probably the only one ever elected to the office of public lecturer to an Alliance lodge.
-She was known in Kentucky for her table settings and cooking.
-Humphreys died in 1907.
+In her day, Humphreys was the only woman in the U.S. ever put on the board of directors of a public road by the vote of the officers and stockholders, and probably the only one ever elected to the office of public lecturer to an Alliance lodge.
+She was also known in Kentucky for her table settings and cooking.

 Early life and education

 Sarah Thompson Gibson was born in Warren County, Mississippi, on May 17, 1830.
 Her father was Tobias Gibson, and her mother was Louisiana Breckenridge Hart, of Kentucky.
 Sarah was a niece of Louisiana Senator, Randall L. Gibson.

 Until she was 14, Humphreys' education was supervised by her parents, although the most accomplished teachers were employed to instruct her.
 At 14, she was sent to the school of Miss Margaret Mercer, of Loudoun County, Virginia.
 For three years, she studied in the French school of Charles Picot in Philadelphia.
 Her mother died soon after her return from school, and she assumed the charge of her father's summer home in Lexington, Kentucky, as well as the winter plantation home in Louisiana, and took the place of her mother in the care and control of six brothers younger than herself, and an infant sister.